DJDdawg/PHSX815_Project1/README.md

 ![LLR_Plot.png](https://github.com/DJDdawg/PHSX815_Project1/blob/main/LLR_Plot.png)

 Now when someone rolls dice on us we will be able to determine if they are cheating us or not.
 Vengeance to the gambling casinos.

+The LaTeX report can be seen in the PDF.